-By providing your phone number you consent to receive messages at that phone number from [Save the Oceans] [and its affiliates, Save the Oceans PAC and Save the Oceans Action Fund], concerning news, action opportunities, and other important information, including by recorded and autodialed calls and text messages.
+By providing your mobile number you consent to receive messages from [Save the Oceans] [and its affiliates, Save the Oceans PAC and Save the Oceans Action Fund], concerning news, action opportunities, and other important information, including by recorded and autodialed calls and text messages.
 Carrier data and message rates may apply.
-You may opt out at any time [by calling 1-800-SAVEOCEANS].
+You may opt out at any time by [calling 1-800-4OCEANS/texting "STOP" to 11222/emailing unsubscribe@saveoceans.org].